Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-This leads to the identification of fitness with the Bayesian likelihood, $w_{s}(e)=A(e) p(e|s)$, up to a multiplicative constant $A(e)$.
-The factor of $A(e)$, is necessary because fitness, defined in Eq.~\ref{eq:fitness}, $w_{s} = N_s (t)/N_s(t-1)>1$, when there is growth.
-The factor $A$ disappears in relative fitness, but contributes to absolute fitness and to the growth rate of the entire population.
-Note that ${\hat p}(e)$ that appears in the average fitness is the estimate of the true environmental probability, $p(e)$, obtained by averaging the likelihood across types.
+This leads to the identification of fitness with the Bayesian likelihood, $w_{s}(e)=\alpha(e) p(e|s)$.
+The factor $\alpha(e)$ is an environment-dependent normalization ensuring that the likelihood $p(e|s)\leq 1$ maps to a valid absolute fitness.
+To see this, rewrite eq. \ref{eq:fitness} as

-This achieves a definition of fitness for each type $s$ as a variable probabilistic model of the environment, addressing the circularity problem.
-The picture of adaptation that emerges is explicitly relational and statistical: Selection relies on each phenotype having a generative model of the environment $p(e|s)$ and it is the goodness of this model, suitably averaged, that will translate into reproductive success.
+which shows that $\alpha(e)>1/p(e|s)$ is necessary for $N_s$ to grow over time, and similarly $\alpha(e)> 1/{{\hat p}(e)}$ for the total population.
+The factor of $\alpha(e)$ disappears, however, in relative fitness and does not affect (relative) selection.
+Note that ${\hat p}(e)$ is the estimate of the true environmental probability, $p(e)$, obtained by averaging the likelihoods across types.